 On May 7, 2021, the Trustees released a draft of this assessment plan for public review.
 A public notice soliciting comments from PRPs, other natural resource trustees, other affected federal and state agencies, and other interested members of the general public was posted on TPWD's website and published in the Texas Register [43 CFR § 11.32(c)(1)].
 The trustees received comments from a single party within the 30-day comment period.
 No modifications were made to the assessment plan in response to the public comments.
+The draft Assessment Plan stated in this section that a response to comments would be available in the final Report of Assessment.
+Instead, the Trustees have attached the comment letter and response to comments as Appendix E.

 Since the Trustees issued the draft assessment plan on May 7, 2021, the EPA designated two per- and polyfluoroalkyl substances, perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS) including their salts and structural isomers, as hazardous substances under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), effective July 8, 2024 (89 Federal Register 39124).
-As a result of this regulatory change, the Trustees are amending the assessment plan to add PFOA and PFOS to the list of chemicals of concern in Appendix C and providing another opportunity for public comment due to the change.
-The amended plan is available for public comment starting December 13, 2024.
-All public comments must be in writing and submitted within 30 days from the date of publication of this notice in the Texas Register.
-The deadline for submitting written comments on the amended Assessment Plan is therefore January 12, 2025.
+As a result of this regulatory change, the Trustees amended the assessment plan to add PFOA and PFOS to the list of chemicals of concern in Appendix C and provided another opportunity for public comment due to the change.
+Another public notice soliciting comments from PRPs, other natural resource trustees, other affected federal and state agencies, and other interested members of the general public was posted on TPWD's website and published in the Texas Register (49 Texas Register 10151) [43 CFR § 11.32(c)(1)].
+No comments were received.

-No other substantive changes were made to this Assessment Plan between the May 2021 draft and this amended draft.
+No other substantive changes were made to this Assessment Plan between the May 2021 draft and this final amended Assessment Plan.
 The Trustees may again amend this Assessment Plan in the future, and any significant revisions will be made available for additional public review [43 CFR § 11.32(e)] for a period of at least 30 calendar days.